NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Swashbuckler Expertise.md

 You perform swashbuckling techniques with exceptional flair, making them harder to resist.
+Your circumstance bonus from Stylish Combatant increases to +2.
 Your proficiency rank for your swashbuckler class DC increases to expert.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*